CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Configure IIS Site Redirect to the Specified Web Application (Optional)

-If the site hosting the Gateway web application is a newly created CORTEX site or an existing site that doesn’t have its own content, it is recommended to redirect the site URL to the `gateway` web application URL, e.g. `https://FullyQualifiedDomainName` to `https://FullyQualifiedDomainName/gateway`.
+If the site hosting the Gateway web application is a newly created {{< ctx >}} site or an existing site that doesn’t have its own content, it is recommended to redirect the site URL to the `gateway` web application URL, e.g. `https://FullyQualifiedDomainName` to `https://FullyQualifiedDomainName/gateway`.

 1. Open Internet Information Services (IIS) Manager.
 1. Select the site hosting the `gateway` web application and from IIS settings double-click the `HTTP Redirect` icon.